ivancheban/simplejekyll/_docs/contact-syncing/facebook.md

 Sync your Facebook contacts with ChatApp.
 Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!

-> Signing up with Facebook automatically starts syncing contacts.
+> This is a test note message.
+You can write it with > sign.

 To sync your contacts: